-"you", "your", and "contract owner" shall mean the legal owner of the contract and, for purposes of a Tax-Free Savings Account, the holder of the Tax-Free Savings Account.
+"you", "your", and "contract owner" means the legal owner of the contract and, for purposes of a Tax-Free Savings Account, the holder of the Tax-Free Savings Account.
+Holder is as defined in the Income Tax Act (Canada).

 1.2 Contract